-The server with this role hosts the Web APIs-the newer Keyfactor API and the older Classic API.
-The newer Keyfactor API is also included in the Management Portal role, since the Management Portal makes extensive use of this API.
+The server with this role hosts the Keyfactor API.
+The Keyfactor API is also included in the Management Portal role, since the Management Portal makes extensive use of this API.

 This role is optional.
-If you choose not to install this role, you will not be able to use the older Classic API.
-Only users with existing applications written using the Classic API typically need to install the Classic API.
+If you choose not to install this role, you will still be able to use the Keyfactor API.
+This role is available as a separate component for users who wish to install the Keyfactor API on a separate server from the Management Portal server.